hobbes7878/data-driven-journalism/week-4---feb-8.md

 PDF's are **the worst** and among the most popular formats you'll see structured data in.

-They were designed to create image perfect versions of documents, but that also means machines don't understand them.
-Excel can't read them, you can't load the data they contain into a database.
+They were designed to create image perfect versions of documents, but making them perfectly readable for humans also means machines don't understand them.
+Excel can't read them; you can't load the data they contain into a database.

-### PDF Extraction
+#### PDF Extraction

 Tools like [Tabula](http://tabula.technology/) or services like [CometDocs](http://www.cometdocs.com/) are generally what's required to extract data from a PDF into something more structured like an Excel file or CSV.